01 of 08

 - How to Rim a Glass: Do you enjoy a little salt with your margarita?
 Whether it's sugar, salt, or some other flavoring, adding a custom rim to any glass is simple and enhances the experience.

 Garnishes should be little more than decoration for your drinks.
 At times, they can add a bit of flavor as well, but their primary purpose is ornamental.
 While you can skip the garnishes at home, it is a nice touch if you are entertaining, so it's a good idea to practice up.Continue to 8 of 8 below.

 The Theory of the Bar

-All of the basics of bartending have been addressed and now you want to go a little further, right?
-You may have a few unanswered questions and most of them likely have to do with the 'whys' of the bar.
+All of the basics of bartending have been addressed and now it's time to go a little further.
+You may have a few unanswered questions and most of them likely have to do with the "whys" of the bar.

-There are very good reasons why bartenders use certain tips and tricks and why we pay attention to particular aspects of mixing drinks.
-The theory of the bar is filled with seemingly random advice but it all serves a purpose: to make every drink just a little bit better.
+There are very good reasons why bartenders use certain tips and tricks and why they pay attention to particular aspects of mixing drinks.
+The theory of the bar is filled with seemingly random advice but it all serves the purpose of making every drink just a little bit better.